phalcon-orphanage/docs/zh/reference/db.rst

-数据库抽象层
+Database Abstraction Layer
 ==========================
-:doc:`Phalcon\\Db <../api/Phalcon_Db>` is the component behind :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` that powers the model layer in the framework.
+:doc:`Phalcon\\Db <../api/Phalcon_Db>` is the component behind :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` that powers the model layer
+in the framework.
 It consists of an independent high-level abstraction layer for database systems completely written in C.

 This component allows for a lower level database manipulation than using traditional models.

 .. highlights::
     This guide is not intended to be a complete documentation of available methods and their arguments.
 Please visit the :doc:`API <../api/index>` for a complete reference.

 Database Adapters
 -----------------
 This component makes use of adapters to encapsulate specific database system details.
 Phalcon uses PDO_ to connect to databases.
 The following database engines are supported:

 +------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------+
 | Name       | Description                                                                                                                                                                                                                          | API                                                                                     |